dtinth/dt.in.th/embracing-gradual-typing.md

 featured: true
 tags:
   - Talk
+screenshotVersion: 2
 ---

-**How to gradually adopt TypeScript in a large existing JavaScript project effectively?** That's the topic for this talk.
+How to gradually adopt TypeScript in a large existing JavaScript project effectively?
+That's the topic for this talk.

 <template>
   <YouTube id="xATsf5nm2yc" />